pierian-co/Adobe-Target-Reusable-Experience-Templates/Features/Dynamic banner with close button.md

 Following properties of the banner can be customized as per individual requirements**
 <p>&nbsp;</p>

-**initialDelay** - First occurence of the template can be delayed by specifying the 'time' in miliseconds
+**initialDelay** - First occurence of the template can be delayed by specifying the time in miliseconds in the 'time' field.

 ![image](https://user-images.githubusercontent.com/101316657/165224163-ef29e793-ea81-407d-a620-61d525d1cbda.png)

 **bannerPosition** - Position of the banner can be set in the 'selector' field by passing css selector of any element on the page.
-Additionally, just specifying the location as before and after in the 'location' field would also position the banner on the top or bottom of the page.
+Additionally, specifying the location as before and after in the 'location' field would also position the banner before or after that element.

 ![image](https://user-images.githubusercontent.com/101316657/165223795-7f9f0c1d-59b8-4a12-ae03-09ab3ff9a770.png)